 Acute low back pain is the most severe form of misery imaginable.
-Patients must deal with symptoms which can not be adequately portrayed with mere words.
 The agony of lower back pain has been described by some doctors as the most painful condition in clinical medicine.
 Having lived with this life-altering condition for decades, I can certainly attest to the absolute truth of that statement.

 Ironically, the severity of pain typically has little, if anything, to do with the seriousness of the causative condition.
 In fact, for many cases of intractable gut-wrenching back ache, the symptoms may be completely idiopathic in nature or sourced from a minor and transient injury or other structural concern.

 This dialog investigates some interesting facts about acute low back pain and its consequential effects on life.

 The low back area, commonly referred to as the lumbar spine, has a sinister reputation as a problematic region.
 Everyone has heard horror stories about the crippling effects of acute lumbar pain and there is definitely a pervasive fear of injuring the lower back among the general population.

 There are many atypical spinal conditions which can affect the lumbar region.
 The most common of these spinal abnormalities are: herniated discs, spinal stenosis, sciatica, pinched nerves and degenerative disc disease.